 While you’ll typically have to pay mortgage insurance on any loan with a low down payment, there are a few exceptions.
 Some lenders will waive private mortgage insurance costs for strong applicants with very high credit scores, even if they don’t make a 20% down payment.
 Other loans are designed to allow buyers to make a lower down payment and avoid mortgage insurance expenses.

 - USDA Loans

 A USDA loan is designed to provide an affordable path to home ownership for low-to-moderate income buyers in eligible rural areas.
 Getting a USDA loan requires no down payment or cash savings.
 There are flexible credit and qualifying guidelines and no PMI.
-To get a USDA loan, you must live in and have an income within the required range for your area.
+To get a USDA loan, you must live in an eligible rural area and have an income within the required range for your area.
 Generally, your income must be at or below 115% of the area’s median household income.

 - Veterans Affairs Loans